SameerRaiKasodia/Library_Mangament_Project/README.md

 # Library Management System

-A console-based Library Management System built with Java and MySQL as the final year BTech project.
+A console-based Library Management System built with Java and MySQL for understand OOPs concept and implementation in project.

 ## Features
 - Add, view, and search books